LinsGB/bankuish/README.md

 # Tec-Test

-> In the project, NestJS, Prisma, Postgres, Docker, and Firebase were used.
+> In the project I use, NestJS, Prisma, Postgres, Docker, and Firebase.

 ### What I accomplished and what I intended to do if I had more time.